HealthCheckbox

 Description

-Foraminotomy relieves pressure on the compressed nerves, by enlarging the area of the spinal column surrounding the bones.
+Foraminotomy relieves pressure on the compressed nerves by enlarging the area of the spinal column surrounding the bones.
 To support the spinal column, the intervertebral discs are located above and below the flat portion of each vertebra.
 The vertebrae are the bones that make up this chain.
 The spinal cord is held in place and protected from harm by the spinal cord column.
 The brain receives sensory data from the body through the spinal cord.
+These nerves radiate from the spine, transmitting and receiving information.
+They leave the spinal column with a little hole between the vertebrae.
+These openings may be too small.
+Through a Foraminotomy surgery, the surgeon creates a cut on the neck or back to reveal the damaged vertebra.
+After that, the physician can surgically widen the intervertebral foramen and clear all blockages.

 A foraminotomy is one of the most common major surgeries.
 Your doctor will be working adjacent to your spinal cord and will need to gain access to your backbone.
 It takes about two hours to finish this surgery.
 For open and minimally invasive cervical foraminotomies, the success rate was approximately 94%.
 Two years after the procedure, the success rate measures how successfully the surgery reduced discomfort brought on by nerve compression.